|to Home Page||to House Rules Part II|

 GM NOTE: Following is a list of character types that will NOT be allowed:

-Note, however, that I am always open to suggestions.
+Note, however, that the GM is always open to suggestions for new Character types.

 Damage, Healing, Weapons and Combat